WPI-AIM/ambf/ambf_controller/README.md

 ./ambf_controller
 ```

-Or there is an automatic compile and run script using the following command on
+Optionally, there is a convenient bash script to automate the two steps above, the script can
-a terminal:
+be execute as follows:

 ```
 ./CompileAndRunScript.sh